 Skip the line entrance ticket to the Accademia

-Another great option is to book an early bird skip the line half-day tour to both the Accademia and Uffizi.
+Another great option is to book a skip-the-line half-day tour to both the Accademia and Uffizi.

 Another iconic museum is waiting for you: the Uffizi.
 Skipping the endless line at the entrance is a must, but a guided tour is what you really need to see everything without spending the whole day wandering around and getting lost!